Kees1958/3P-Matrix-lite/README.md

 Using the lock (pin level for website)

-You can pin the protection level up to 100 website either for allowing a website or always containing a website automatically (former users of uMatri will recognise the lock) :-)
+You can pin the protection level up to 100 website either for allowing a website or always containing a website automatically (former users of uMatrix will recognise the lock) :-)

 <img width="954" height="619" alt="image" src="https://github.com/user-attachments/assets/195766a7-6306-4e87-8592-4fb9458ef17a" />